TorinZhou/Study-Notes/JavaScript/JS-Note.markdown

   - It's a shortened and easy-to-write Function Expression.

+  - it will implictly return the value, no need to write "return" **if has only one line**.
+  - it will implictly return the value, no need to write "return" **if has only one line**.
-  - it will implictly return the value, no need to write "return" if has only one line.
+  - it will implictly return the value, no need to write "return" **if has only one line**.

   - for example ,LET SEE THE DIFFERENCE BETWEEN arrow and expression functions.

   - Most important: Arrow function do not have 'This' keyword.

+  - When using Arrow Functions, If the Function body has multiple expressions, we need a return key word.

   ```javascript
   const calc = function (parameter) {